AdamKyle/flare/resources/info/combat/section-1.md

 When attacking, your artifacts, affixes and rings will fire.

 You can still be resurrected if you have a healing spell equipped, but instead of healing with spells, you will only get 1 health for resurrecting.
-If you have life stealing affixes attached, these can also fire, however resurrecting and healing will only happen at the end of the enemies turn assuming the enemy is not dead.
+If you have life stealing affixes attached, these can also fire, however resurrecting and healing will only happen at the end of the enemy's turn assuming the enemy is not dead.

 Class skills have a chance to fire (to do damage) once during this attack.
 Class Skill bonuses are automatically applied assuming you follow its rules.